 2016, first race of the season on his Swiftune Powered Mini Miglia on conjunction with Playmini and Sanwa trading, 1st Place at Brands Hatch

-This is our own Historic Racing Mini – ready for Silverstone
+This is our first Historic Racing Mini – ready for Silverstone